 According to research by Paco Underhill, the first few feet within a store are where customers adjust to the new space.
 This means that, more often than not, the majority of products placed right by the store entrance are largely ignored and often forgotten about.

 To make the most of the decompression zone, retailers should look to using lighting, flooring, textures and materials that contrast with the outside environment.
-This shift alerts customers to the changing environment and helps them pay attention to the first products they encounter.
+This shift alerts customers to the changing environment and helps them to pay attention to the first products they encounter.

 3. Wayfinding and customer journey